Han325/tdd-analysis-tool/README.md

 ```
 setup.bat
 ```
-Once the server is running, you may proceed to run the scripts:
+Once the server is running, you may proceed to run the scripts **on another terminal**:

 Debugging run, script with less try/catch blocks for faster fault localization:
 ```